zinja-coder/jadx-ai/README.md

 > It is a still in early stage of development, so expects bugs, crashes and logical erros.

-> Standalone Plugin for JADX (Started as Fork) [JADX](https://github.com/skylot/jadx) with Model Context Protocol (MCP) integration for AI-powered static code analysis and real-time code review and reverse engineering tasks using Claude.
+> Standalone Plugin for [JADX](https://github.com/skylot/jadx) (Started as Fork) with Model Context Protocol (MCP) integration for AI-powered static code analysis and real-time code review and reverse engineering tasks using Claude.

 ![jadx-ai-banner.png](docs/assets/img.png) Image generated using AI tools.